Logo

 Modern Shadows: Crime, Horror & Conspiracy

-Beneath its clean and orderly surface, the Stockholm of these novels is a place of dark secrets, methodical police work, brutal crime, and chilling supernatural encounters.
-From the godparents of Nordic Noir to the movement's modern icons, these stories chart the city's hidden underbelly across six decades of fiction.
+Beneath its clean, well-lit surface, the Stockholm of these novels harbors violence, corruption, and secrets that go all the way to the top.
+From the inventors of Nordic Noir to its modern icons, these five books chart the city's dark side across six decades of fiction.

 1. The Laughing Policeman by Maj Sjöwall and Per Wahlöö

-The third installment in the landmark Martin Beck series opens with a massacre: nine passengers are found shot dead on a red Stockholm bus in the dead of night.
-Detective Beck and his colleagues must sift through the victims' tangled, ordinary lives to understand what could possibly connect these strangers and who would want them all dead.
-Written as a deliberate critique of capitalist society, this 1968 novel helped invent the modern Scandinavian crime genre and remains one of the most influential detective novels ever written.
+Nine passengers are found shot dead on a red Stockholm bus in the dead of night.
+Detective Martin Beck and his colleagues must sift through the victims' ordinary lives to discover what could possibly connect these strangers.
+The third installment in Sjöwall and Wahlöö's landmark ten-novel series, published in 1968, it helped invent the modern Scandinavian crime genre — procedural, socially conscious, and utterly gripping.

 2. Let the Right One In by John Ajvide Lindqvist